 It has.

-The Washington Post story on Friday, which made the claim that the GOP donor class is fed up with the Tea Party, and they're threatening not to give Karl Rove any more money, and they're threatening not to give any of these PACs.
+Washington Post story on Friday, which Made the claim that the GOP donor class is fed up with the Tea Party.

-I'm telling the establishment Republicans they're not getting a dime out of me because of what they're doing to the Tea Party.
+And yet, our caller, who confessed to being a major donor, said, No, no, no, I'm telling the establishment Republicans they're not getting a dime out of me because of what they're doing to the Tea Party.

-But as far as the mainstream is concerned, they want everybody to think that the RNC and the Republican Party donors are holding out until the establishment somehow does away with Cruz, does away with Lee and ends the shutdown, lets Obama pass all the way fully funded, and then gives us amnesty.
+But as far as the mainstream is concerned, they want everybody to think that the RNC and the Republican Party donors are holding out until the establishment somehow does away with Cruz, does away with Lee, and ends the shutdown, lets Obama pass all the way fully funded, and then gives us amnesty.

 And only then is the Republican donor class going to come back and be happy.

-That what you want.
+That's what you want?

 Because that's what the liberal media says it's going to take for the Republican Party to once again be viable.